astronomer/docs/astro/ci-cd.md

 :::info

-You may need certain tags or modifications based on your Gitlab Runner, if you are using hosted runners.
-Speak with your Gitlab Administrator if this is the case before starting, and review the [Gitlab Documentation](https://docs.gitlab.com/ee/ci/docker/using_docker_build.html) for building specifically in your use case
+If you use hosted runners, you might need certain tags or modifications based on your Gitlab runner.
+Speak with your Gitlab administrator and review the [Gitlab Documentation](https://docs.gitlab.com/ee/ci/docker/using_docker_build.html) to customize this template for your use case.

 :::